YaldaAmini/DS_Project_group54/EDA_v05_gpage.md

 ### Noteworthy findings

 After creating a scatter matrix of the variables, we decided to look at the distribution of the variables over 1000 songs.
-Appendix 2 contains distribution plots for each of the song features.
 This step was not very informative, but of some interest was the following few distributions:

 Artist followers – most artists have few followers, but there are a few artists that have a large number of followers.